Interview: bartenders Scott Baird & Josh Harris (Bon Vivants + Trick Dog)

 San Francisco, CA 94110

-There are a lot of talented bartenders in San Francisco, but there might not be a duo that’s having more fun behind the bar than Scott Baird and Josh Harris, business partners in Bon Vivants and Trick Dog, the bar they own with Jason Henton, which is tracking towards a January 2012 debut.
+There are a lot of talented bartenders in San Francisco, but there might not be a duo that’s having more fun behind the bar than Scott Baird and Josh Harris, business partners in Bon Vivants and Trick Dog, the bar they own with Jason Henton.
 On July 6, we met at their second-floor office in the Mission district, where they discussed their background, their approach, their future plans and more.

 How did the two of you team up, and why are you such a good fit?